 BOOK A CONSULTATION NOW

-All prospective supervisees will have a free 15-minute consultation with me to discuss their supervision goals so we can assess if we’re a good fit to work together.
+All prospective supervisees will have a 45-minute consultation with me for a reduced fee of $100 to discuss their supervision goals so we can assess if we’re a good fit to work together.
 Please fill out the form below, and I will return your contact within two business days.